Questions about Docker Inc.'s business strategy continue to muddy the waters for prospective users of Docker's...

 Nuno PereiraCTO, IJet International

-Enterprises that plan to deploy container orchestration into production this year face a dilemma.
+Enterprises that to deploy container orchestration into production this year face a dilemma.
 They want Docker Enterprise Edition's out-of-the-box security and governance features, as well as support from the experts who created Docker container technology.
 However, concerns about Docker's future business strategy give them pause.

 "We were running a lot of tests with Swarm and when I saw Docker announcing [support for] Kubernetes, I thought, 'Wow, this is something to look at,'" said Nuno Pereira, CTO of IJet International, a risk management company in Annapolis, Md., which uses containers in development but not production, and has yet to choose a primary container orchestration tool.
 "We're kind of in limbo right now, to tell you the truth, about whether we should re-evaluate our strategy given Kubernetes is backed by deeper pockets."